 By Tim Lambert

 In 16th century England most of the population lived in small villages and made their living from farming.
-However towns grew larger and more important.
+However, towns grew larger and more important.
 During the 16th century trade and industry grew rapidly and England became a more and more commercial country.
-Mining of coal, tin and lead flourished.
+Mining of coal, tin, and lead flourished.
 So did the iron industry.
 During this period England became richer and richer.

-In the 16th century the power of the monarchy increased.
-During the Middle Ages the barons held castles, which were very difficult to capture so it was easy for them to rebel.
+In Tudor Times the parish became the basis of local government.
+The most important person was an appointed magistrate called the Justice of the Peace.
+Meanwhile in Tudor Times kings and queens grew stronger.
+During the Middle Ages, the barons held castles, which were difficult to capture so it was easy for them to rebel.
 Cannons changed all that.

 The history of English society

 In the 16th century jobs were not always easy to find.
 In Tudor times there were thousands of people without jobs wandering around looking for work.
 There were also disabled beggars.
 There were also people who pretended to be mad or disabled in order to beg.
 Tudor governments tolerated disabled beggars.
 However, they did not tolerate able-bodied people without jobs wandering from place to place.
 They thought such 'sturdy vagabonds' without a fixed place in society were a threat to law and order.

 Since the 14th century there had been laws against vagabonds but in 1530 a new law was passed.
 The old and disabled poor were to be given licenses to beg.
 However, anyone roaming without a job was tied to a cart in the nearest market town and whipped till they were bloody.
 They were then forced to return to the parish where they had been born or where they had lived for the last 3 years.

 A law of 1547 said vagabonds could be made slaves for 2 years.
 This terrible law was abolished in 1550.
 Once again flogging was made the punishment for vagrancy.